Eco-Flow/synteny/README.md

 "Tang et al. (2008) Synteny and Collinearity in Plant Genomes.
 Science".

-Ensure you record the *release* of the pipeline that you ran.
+Ensure you record the *release* of the pipeline that you ran, as versions will change over time, so it is important to record exact releases.

 ## Contact Us